Storing whisky correctly

 - Document fill level – take photos for insurance/sale

-7. The most common bearing mistakes (and how to avoid them)
+7. The Most Common Storage Mistakes (and how to avoid them)

-❌ Mistake #1: Storing whisky in the refrigerator
+❌ Mistake #1: Storing whiskey in the refrigerator

-Why is it wrong?
-Too cold, aromas don't develop, condensation is possible.
+Why wrong?
+Too cold, aromas don't develop, condensation possible.

 Correct: Store at room temperature.
-If you want to drink whisky chilled (not recommended!), put the glass in the refrigerator for 10 minutes – not the bottle permanently.
+If you want to drink whiskey chilled (not recommended!), place the glass in the refrigerator for 10 minutes – not the bottle permanently.

-❌ Mistake #2: Whisky in the home bar with a glass front
+❌ Mistake #2: Whiskey in a home bar with a glass front

-Why is it wrong?
+Why wrong?
 Light and often temperature fluctuations (if the bar is heated).

 Correct: Use a home bar with doors or a curtain.
-Alternatively: Only "everyday whiskies" in the glass display case, rarities in the cupboard.
+Alternatively: Only "everyday whiskys" in the glass display case, rarities in the cabinet.

 ❌ Mistake #3: Stacking bottles horizontally

-Why is it wrong?
-The cork comes into contact with alcohol and becomes porous.
+Why wrong?
+Cork comes into contact with alcohol, becomes porous.

 Correct: Always store upright, even if it saves space.

-❌ Mistake #4: Leaving whisky open for years
+❌ Mistake #4: Leaving whiskey open for years

 Correct: Enjoy opened bottles within 12 months.
-If you know you won't finish a bottle, share it with friends or decant it into smaller bottles.
+If you know you won't finish a bottle, share it with friends or transfer it to smaller bottles.

-❌ Mistake #5: Storing whisky next to strong-smelling items
+❌ Mistake #5: Storing whiskey next to strong-smelling items

-Why is it wrong?
-Whisky can absorb odors through the cork (e.g., spices, perfume, cleaning agents).
+Why wrong?
+Whiskey can absorb odors through the cork (e.g., spices, perfume, cleaning products).

 |---|---|---|---|